Beyond Hard Writes and Rigid Preservation: Soft Recursive Least-Squares for Lifelong LLM Editing: Methodology

-In contrast, RLSEdit avoids any $O(d_k^3)$ factorization during the edit stream by maintaining $\mC_t=(\mA_t^\top\mA_t)^{-1}$ and using a Woodbury recursion, requiring only a $u_t\times u_t$ Cholesky per edit, which depends only on the current edit size $u_t$ (typically $u_t\!\ll\! d_k$) and is therefore substantially more efficient in practical long-edit tasks, as shown in \cref{tab:efficiency_update_time}.
+Even with more careful incremental implementations, the cost remains tied to the accumulated preservation set or the dimension of the remaining feasible subspace.
+In contrast, RLSEdit avoids an $O(d_k^3)$ factorization during the edit stream by maintaining $\mC_t=(\mA_t^\top\mA_t)^{-1}$ and using a Woodbury recursion.
+Each edit only solves a $u_t\times u_t$ system, where typically $u_t\ll d_k$, making the update more efficient in long-edit settings, as shown in \ref{tab:efficiency_update_time}.